gemini-hlsw/ocs/bundle/edu.gemini.dataman.app/doc/Dataman.md

   <tr><td>Tonight's Datasets</td><td>1 minute</td></tr>
   <tr><td>This Week's Datasets</td><td>15 minutes</td></tr>
   <tr><td>All Datasets</td><td>1 day</td></tr>
+  <tr><td>Pending Updates</td><td>2 minutes</td></tr>
 </table>

 The polling rates are somewhat arbitrary but configurable in case they prove to be inadequate.
 For the purposes of polling "tonight" is defined as the current observing night which begins at 2PM local time.
 This "week" is a period of 7 observing nights.
 All datasets are updated on a daily basis but one program at a time.
 That is, one query per program.

+Finally, the Data Manager makes a periodic sweep of all the observations in the ODB looking for any with a dataset whose status is expected to change soon.
+For all of these, it requests updates from the summit storage service and public archive.
+A dataset is "expected to change soon" if its QA state is in the process of updating, or if the summit and public versions differ.
+This feature covers QA state updates initiated from the OT for older datasets not included in the nightly or weekly polls.

 > ![](images/lightbulb.gif) It is assumed that the archive will never cut off the results for a poll query, even if the response is large, because otherwise the Data Manager will believe that the